 In his early research, Paul Broca investigated the histology of cartilage and bone, cancer pathology, the treatment of aneurysms, and infant mortality.
 He also researched the the comparative anatomy of the brain.
 As a neuroanatomist he made important contributions to the understanding of the limbic system and rhinencephalon.
 In his mind, olfaction was a sign of animality and Broca wrote extensively on biological evolution, then known as transformism in France.
 Paul Broca became active for health care for the poor and became an important figure in the Assistance Publique.
 Broca was also known to advocated secular education for women and famously opposed Félix-Antoine-Philibert Dupanloup.

-In 1861, Paul Broca heard of a patient in the Bicêtre Hospital.
-The 21-year old had a progressive loss of speech and paralysis but not a loss of comprehension nor mental function.
-After the patient’s death, Broca determined that as predicted, the patient did in fact have a lesion in the frontal lobe of the left cerebral hemisphere.
+His first patient, Leborgne, at the Kremlin-Bicêtre Hospital in Paris, could only pronounce the syllable ‘Tan’, which is why he was nicknamed “Tan”.
+His speech comprehension, on the other hand, did not seem to be impaired: he was still able to understand the questions he was asked.
+Monsieur Tan” tried to answer the questions by prosodically articulating different stress patterns, pitches and sequences of this one syllable.
+The postmortem autopsy revealed that part of the left hemisphere of the brain between the frontal and temporal lobes showed a neurosyphilitic lesion.
 From a comparative progression of his loss of speech and motor movement, the area of the brain important for speech production was determined to lie within the third convolution of the left frontal lobe, next to the lateral sulcus.
 For the next two years, Broca went on to find autopsy evidence from 12 more cases in support of the localization of articulated language.

 Patients with damage to Broca’s area and/or to neighboring regions of the left inferior frontal lobe are often categorized clinically as having Expressive aphasia.
 The discovery of Broca’s area revolutionized the understanding of language processing, speech production, and comprehension, as well as what effects damage to this area may cause.
 Another area of Broca’s research is the comparative anatomy of primates.
 He discovered for the first time traces of healing on trepanning skulls from the Neolithic.
 He was interested in the relation between the human skull and the brain with its mental characteristics and its intelligence.